launchableinc/cli/docs/README.md

 ![](<.gitbook/assets/Test session details - with content.png>)

-For quick access to test results, the Launchable CLI prints out a link to this page every time you record tests results:
+For quick access to test results, the Launchable CLI prints out a link to the results view every time you record results:

 ![](<.gitbook/assets/Link to results.png>)